 I want to do an accelerated (1 year) maths A level in summer 2018, will I do the old or new specifications?

-You can do either.
+Both are available in summer 2018.
 You can enter for the 6 modular units needed for the current specification.
 Examiners will also offer the full A level exams for the new specification in summer 2018 (A level further maths will not be available until summer 2019).
 You will need to find an examination centre that will enter you, not all centres will offer both options.
 Note: some centres are only accepting entries for the old specification from candidates who have at least completed the AS exams in a previous sitting.
 Candidates hoping to complete a full A level under the old specification should discuss this with their exam centre at the earliest opportunity.

 Is the new A level specification harder than the old one?

 How do you measure hardness?
 Some people will find the pressure of linear exams harder to deal with but since A2 has always built on foundations learnt in AS this may be less of an issue with maths than with other subjects.
 It may be harder for some schools to teach as it includes required elements of mechanics that some schools have not chosen to offer in the past.
 Many candidates have avoided mechanics units and that will no longer be an option.
 There is a greater emphasis on problem solving and modelling real world situations.
 The pure maths content hasn’t changed much.
 Looking at the additions and deletions to what needs to be learnt and attempting the sample exam papers produced so far, overall the new single A level in Maths seems of similar difficulty to what it is replacing.